-The Joint Master’s Program in Public Administration is supervised by the Joint Discipline Committee (JDC) consisting of members of the faculty of the University of Manitoba, the Faculty of Graduate Studies as well as their Department/Program of study.
+The joint Master’s Program will continue to be supervised by the Joint Disciple Committee (JDC) consisting of members from both the faculty of the University of Manitoba, the Faculty of Graduate Studies as well as their Department/Program of study.

 Admission to the MPA Program is limited to twenty full-time equivalent students per year.
 The required GPA for admission is 3.0 (B), but candidates with a GPA of 3.5 (B+), or with a combination of career experiences and a GPA between 3.0 and 3.5 would normally expect to be competitive.
-Students who are accepted into the program for full-time study are eligible to apply to the co-operative education option.
-Individuals who do not hold an undergraduate degree will be considered for admission, provided they have attained positions of marked responsibility in public or private sector management and have a demonstrated record of outstanding performance in their career.
+Students who are accepted into the program are eligible to apply to the co-operative education option.
+Individuals, who do not hold an undergraduate degree will be considered for admission, provided they have attained positions of marked responsibility in public or private sector management and have a demonstrated record of outstanding performance in their career.
 Such applicants are normally expected to have completed a minimum of 12 credit hours of undergraduate university-based course work prior to applying.
-Admissions to this category is limited to one to two candidates per academic year.
+Admission to this category is limited to one to two candidates per academic year.

 Application Procedures and Deadlines

-To be considered for admission to the Master of Public Administration program, students should forward the following to the Faculty of Graduate Studies:
+To be considered for admission to the Master of Public Administration program, students forward the following to the Faculty of Graduate Studies:

 - the Faculty of Graduate Studies Application for Admission form and all documents and fees that it requires, (University of Manitoba students may request a history instead of a transcript); - one copy of official transcripts from all post-secondary institutions that the student has attended.
 These transcripts must be received by the Faculty of Graduate Studies in envelopes that have been sealed and endorsed by the issuing institution.
 Where academic records are produced in a language other than English, the applicant must arrange for the submission of official literal English translations of all records; - two letters of reference.
 These letters must be included with the on-line application; - a brief letter of intent.
 The letter is an opportunity for you to tell the committee how the MPA program fits for you and how you fit the MPA program.
 This should include why the MPA is the relevant degree for your career plans, and what experiences you bring to the program that would make you a good contributor to the seminar discussions. - a sample of your written work, preferably a recently completed essay in a Political Studies' course.

 For further information contact: